agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

 #### `Near-Term`
 {: .text-left}

 Data validation and cleanup are the next, most logical steps for GIS readiness.
 These are often considered the first steps in NG911 transition.
-At the moment, AGRC is focused on facilitating two specific data validation checks, both mentioned in the previous Data Requirements section of this page:
+At the moment, UGRC is focused on facilitating two specific data validation checks, both mentioned in the previous Data Requirements section of this page:

 ##### ALI/MSAG and GIS

 - The <abbr title="Utah Communications Authority">UCA</abbr> 911 Division is in the process of obtaining statewide ALI and MSAG data for the purpose of GIS data synchronizing.
-AGRC will geocode the ALI database against the GIS data to ensure that all valid addresses in the phone carrier’s database can be located/validated in the GIS data [(section 6 of ref 1)](#further-reading).
+UGRC will geocode the ALI database against the GIS data to ensure that all valid addresses in the phone carrier’s database can be located/validated in the GIS data [(section 6 of ref 1)](#further-reading).
 A similar process will need to happen with the MSAG data.
 All valid addresses in the ALI database must have a corresponding site/structure address point in the GIS data.
-- AGRC will then work with the data providers to resolve any valid discrepancies.
+- UGRC will then work with the data providers to resolve any valid discrepancies.

 ##### Address Component Cross-Check
 {: #cross-check .text-left}

 - NG911 Core Services state that site/structure address points and road centerlines must be consistent.
 In other words: unless intended, each site/structure address point should match an associated road centerline.
 This supports the requirement that a civic address be considered valid if it can be located within the database uniquely [(section 4.8 of ref 1)](#further-reading).
-Here are some common mismatch issues AGRC has found:
+Here are some common mismatch issues UGRC has found:
   - Address components don’t match, including mismatching in the following address component fields: pre-direction, street name, post type, and post direction.
     - To resolve: Data providers must determine which dataset (i.e., site/structure address points or road centerlines) has the correct address component and then correct the issue.
   - Site/structure address points cannot find corresponding road centerlines.
 Often this is because the road has the alias and primary names switched or the road segment has not been put into GIS yet.
     - To resolve: Data provider needs to determine the official primary street name and adjust dataset fields as needed.
   - Road centerline address range does not accommodate the address point.
     - To resolve: Typically, the road centerline address ranges need to be adjusted.
-- AGRC will work with data providers to resolve any unintended discrepancies (see the [What can you do now?](#do-now) section below).
+- UGRC will work with data providers to resolve any unintended discrepancies (see the [What can you do now?](#do-now) section below).

 #### `Mid-Term`
 {: .text-left}